Brian-Pho/Textbook-Notes/content/posts/textbooks/principles-of-neural-design/index.md

     - It maintains temporal bandwidth by transmitting analog signals across fast synapses and by keeping wires short.
     - It maintains the signal-to-noise ratio by using high-gain synapses that amplify the signal and average out noise.
 - Precise wiring (retinotopic project) preserves spatial information in two ways
     1. Giving each pixel its own set of neurons maintains spatial resolution.
     2. A retinotopic project maintains spatial continuity/relationships of objects.
 - This also minimizes wiring by reducing the length and complexity of neural connections that are used to compute the spatial and temporal relationships that define objects.
 ![Figure 9.1](figure9-1.png)
 - There are two approaches to wiring compound eyes
-    - Apposition: each photoreceptor acts independently.
+    - *Apposition*: each photoreceptor acts independently.
-    - Superposition: photoreceptors cooperate.
+    - *Superposition*: photoreceptors cooperate.
 - The neural superposition of signals uses axons that cross over to form complicated minichiasms to resolve each object but it’s worth the effort.
 - It restores spatial acuity at the cost of more wiring and accurate wiring.
 - Any wiring mistakes destroys spatial information so it’s crucial that developmental mechanism deliver.